anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/ASSIGNMENT.md

 ## Description

-- Use the countries of assignment 1 (one year & 10 countries) to build a proportional symbol map and a choropleth map with D3.
+- Using D3 and the countries of assignment 1 (one year & 10 countries), build a proportional symbol map and a choropleth map.
-- Using D3 and data of your choice from the [County of Los Angeles Open Data website](https://data.lacounty.gov/GIS-Data/) show the data on a map of the *Los Angeles County*.
+- Using D3 and data of your choice from the [County of Los Angeles Open Data website](https://data.lacounty.gov/GIS-Data/), show the data on a map of the *Los Angeles County*.
+You can choose the map type.

 All maps should be imported as GeoJSON or TopoJSON.
-Data can be imported in GeoJSON, TopoJSON or in a delimiter separated format.
-The page should be properly formatted and maps documented including labels, legend, and title as appropriate to the map type.
+Data can be imported in GeoJSON, TopoJSON, or a delimiter-separated format (e.g. csv, tsv).
+The page should be properly formatted and the maps should be documented, including labels, legend, and title as appropriate to the map type.

 ## Rubric